-• If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if two revolutions minimum have been completed and continue to consider what the skater completes after the interruption.

-i.e. If the skater touches down momentarily after two revolutions in the first set and then continues to complete a second or third set in the element, the technical panel will consider the first set of two revolutions and what was completed after the interruption in the subsequent sets.

-- Turns and connecting steps will be timed as part of the allowed time.
+- If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if two revolutions minimum have been completed and continue to consider what the skater completes after the interruption. - i.e. If the skater touches down momentarily after two revolutions in the first set and then continues to complete a second or third set in the element, the technical panel will consider the first set of two revolutions and what was completed after the interruption in the subsequent sets. - Turns and connecting steps will be timed as part of the allowed time.
 All the features and turns done after the maximum time is reached will not be counted for the level.
 The controller will time the sequence and call 'time' when the maximum time is reached. - Features from Group 2 or Group 3 can be presented during the third set of traveling (Group 4a).
-One of these additional features may be included in the features to get the level. - For traveling Level 4: if the skater attempts the level 4 but only achieves three features then the traveling level will be Level 3 even if the three features confirmed are not from different categories.
-For example, if the skater attempts DE, Arm feature, Leg feature, Arm feature and the Leg feature is not confirmed, the technical panel will give the Level 3 even though the three features confirmed don't come from different categories. - For features Group 3c (High free leg stretched lateral) & 4c (Changing the level of the skating leg (knee) with a continuous wave (up/down) motion): The technical panel should be more lenient on reducing the level for the presence of three turns.
+One of these additional features may be included in the features to get the level. - For features Group 3c (High free leg stretched lateral) & 4e (Changing the level of the skating leg (knee) with a continuous wave (up/down) motion): The technical panel should be more lenient on reducing the level for the presence of three turns.